Icahn, Deason urge Xerox shareholders to oppose Fujifilm deal

 Xerox said in a statement that it had considered several other options in detail and concluded that the combination with Fuji Xerox is the “best path to create value” for the company.

-Fujifilm said in a separate statement that the planned deal “represents compelling strategic and financial value for Xerox shareholders.”
+Fujifilm, valued at some $20.6 billion, said in a separate statement that the planned deal “represents compelling strategic and financial value for Xerox shareholders.”

 “The combined company will create a strong business foundation under a globally unified management strategy and provide new value by leveraging Fujifilm’s technological resources,” the Japanese company said.

 Shares of Xerox climbed 1.1 percent on Monday.
-Fujifilm’s stock dropped 2 percent in early Tuesday trade.
+Fujifilm’s stock dropped 3.2 percent on Tuesday.

 Reporting by Supantha Mukherjee and Laharee Chatterjee in Bengaluru; Additional reporting by Makiko Yamazaki in Tokyo; Editing by Maju Samuel and Edwina Gibbs